-The skeptics were not able, however, to rule out the possibility that it was called ‘Engagement: Not a Solution But a Tremendous Waste of Time,’ or even ‘Critical Thinking: Don’t Try it at Home, Say 97 Oncologists.’
+The skeptics were not able, however, to rule out the possibility it might be called ‘Engagement: Not a Solution But a Tremendous Waste of Time,’ or even ‘Critical Thinking: Don’t Try it at Home, Say 97 Oncologists.’

-The metastudy has been almost three days in the making, but head critic Brad Keyes is optimistic that it will live up to global expectations.
+Their metastudy has been almost three days in the making, but head critic Brad Keyes is optimistic it will live up to global expectations.
 His team opted for an online-only publishing model, he says, “because time is brain—as they say on the emergency ward—in the race against public misinformation.”

-Keyes has no regrets about the controversial “double-blind” methodology the panel chose to adhere to.
+Keyes has no regrets about the controversial ‘double blind’ methodology his panel chose to adhere to.

 The idea makes a certain amount of naïve sense, he concedes.

-“Sure: for every hole we blew in the paper, imagine how many other flaws we could have identified if we knew what it said.
+“Sure: for every hole we’ve blown in the paper, imagine how many other flaws we could have identified if we knew what it said.
 I won’t pretend I wasn’t tempted—constantly—to take a peek.
-A sentence or two of the Abstract couldn’t hurt, right?
+A sentence or two of the Abstract couldn’t hurt… right?